collapsed-stacks/startups/questions/9647/my-business-name-is-similar-but-the-words-are-reversed.md

 - tagged: `trademark`
 - score: 0

-<p>I have a name picked out for my company and I want to trademark but I am unsure if I have a conflict.
+I have a name picked out for my company and I want to trademark but I am unsure if I have a conflict.
 Let's say I wanted to start my business name using someones name for example, "Ashley Anne Productions" but someone has part of the name but reversed in order "Anne Ashley" and they are in the same class.
 Can I still trademark my name since they are in different order and it has three words, not two?
-Thank you </p>
+Thank you

 ## Answer 9651